Franz Exner (criminologist): Community Foreigners Act

 Franz Exner was one of two academics involved in drafting the so-called "Community Foreigners Act" ("Gemeinschaftsfremdengesetz") on behalf of the Ministry for Justice.
-The other was his Munich colleague Edmund Mezger.
+The other was his colleague Edmund Mezger at the Ludwig-Maximilians-Universität München.
 The purpose of the new law was to provide legal cover for the "transfer to the SS" of various classes of citizen deemed by the authorities to be non-German.
 Given that the government actions provided for were already being implemented, it was a piece of retrospective legislation.
 "Transfer to the SS" was a widely understood euphemism for placement in one of the country's concentration camps.
 Those whose detention was provided for were Jews, Roma, Sinti, Russians, Ukrainians, Poles and those "non-Jewish Germans" who had been sentenced to jail terms in excess of eight years.
 The legislation had been under discussion within government circles for some years, and a detailed proposal had been drafted by officials in the Interior Ministry under the direction of Reichsführer Heinrich Himmler as far back as 1939; but following the appointment in 1942 of Otto Georg Thierack as Justice Minister, objections had been lodged (and accepted) that it needed to be redrafted in order to avoid a situation whereby the security services could detain citizens without the involvement of any court.
 The law itself was intended to come into force on 30 January 1945, following the "final victory" for which the government were preparing.
 The roles of Exner and Mezger were advisory, and there is no settled view between commentators over how far their advice was reflected in the final draft for the law.
 Exner's involvement can be reconstructed from his exchange of letters, between March 1943 and June 1943, with Otto Rietzsch, a top government lawyer working in the Ministry for Justice.
 In his letters Exner comments on the existing draft legislation, comments on the comments provided by his professorial colleague Mezger and introduces some suggested wording of his own.
 The criminology historian Francisco Muñoz-Conde concentrated on Mezger's contributions in his analysis, but nevertheless raised serious allegations against both Exner and Mezger in connection with their work on the new law.
 It was precisely because they were both highly respected in their field, they brought to the exercise a wholly inappropriate cloak of legally framed respectability to the internecine eugenicist intentions of the actual "legislators".